-Needless to say, the bars and restaurants on the strip have come out in force to fill the space, so as soon as the road closes, they start bringing out chairs and tables to help you make the most of the summer sun.
+It’s closed to traffic from 11:30am to midnight, and needless to say, the bars and restaurants on the strip have come out in force to fill the space, so as soon as the road closes, they start bringing out chairs and tables to help you make the most of the summer sun.
 From wine at The Liquorist to cocktails at The Alchemist and tasty Italian food at Gusto, there’s a little something for everyone on sunny days.

 Greek Street, Leeds, West Yorkshire, LS1 5SX.